 Many classical and operatic singers will perform with a piano accompanist, usually in a recital format or during dinner.
 It’s also common to see pop singers with accompanists, either on piano or guitar.
 Sometimes the accompanist will also sing, giving you beautiful two-part vocal harmonies.

-The singer will usually sing at the following parts of the ceremony: seating of the guests, bridal procession, signing of the registry, and the walk out.
+A wedding singer will usually sing at the following parts of the ceremony: seating of the guests, bridal procession, signing of the registry, and the walk out.

 Of course, if they are performing with another musician or group, or if they are performing with a portable piano or a harp, you’ll need to provide more space for them.